goldin2008/Modeling_Projects/README.md

 ```
 Data Engineer:
+A holistic understanding of data is also important.
+“We need [data engineers] to
+know how the entire big data operation works and want [them] to look for ways to
+make it better,” says Blue.
+Sometimes, he adds, that can mean thinking and acting
+like an engineer and sometimes that can mean thinking more like a traditional
+product manager.

 What is often neglected is the amount of engineering required to make that data accessible.
 Simply using SQL is no longer an option for large, unstructured, or real-time data.